Pathway to Excellence

 What are the accreditation process timeframes?

-We are currently collating evidence of excellence against the accreditation six standards: shared decision making, leadership, safety, quality, wellbeing and professional development.
-We will be submitting this evidence to the ANCC in February 2020.
+In February 2020 we also submitted evidence to the ANCC.
+This was evidence of excellence against the accreditation’s six standards: Shared decision making, leadership, safety, quality, wellbeing and professional development.

 What are the benefits of the Pathway to Excellence accreditation for me?